 - State jail felony convictions may result in 180 days to two years in jail and a fine of up to $10,000

-If you have been arrested, you should not talk to the police.
-If you have been formally charged with a crime, you should not talk to the police or prosecutors.
-Anything you tell them can be used against you in court.
-Instead, you should talk to an attorney as soon as possible.
-Our defense attorneys will be able to help you understand the charges you are facing and start working to build your defense.
+If you have been arrested or formally charged with a crime, you should not talk to the Fort Worth police or prosecutors.
+Anything you say can be used against you in court.
+Instead, you should talk to a Fort Worth criminal defense lawyer as soon as possible.
+Our defense attorneys will help you understand the criminal charges you are facing and start working to build your criminal defense strategy.

-There is no “typical” criminal case; there are too many variables.
-Many criminal cases begin when a person is arrested by law enforcement officers.
-In other cases, someone accused of a crime may only be arrested after charges have been filed against them by information or indictment.
 In any criminal case, the United States Constitution requires the prosecution to prove beyond a reasonable doubt all the elements of the alleged offense.
-Because the state has such a high burden of proof, it is essential that you not talk to the police before you have consulted with a criminal defense attorney in Fort Worth.
+Because the state of Texas has such a high burden of proof, it is essential that you not talk to the police before you have consulted with a criminal defense attorney in Fort Worth.
 If you've been arrested, it is imperative that you talk to a Fort Worth criminal attorneys at Blake & Blake LLP as soon as possible.
 Our Fort Worth criminal defense law firm will ensure your case receives the individualized attention and strategy it deserves.